Spin foam vacuum LQG versus false 'stringy theory'!

 General covariance, also known as diffeomorphism invariance, is the invariance of physical laws under arbitrary coordinate transformations.
 A good example of this are the equations of general relativity, where this symmetry is one of the defining features of the theory.
 LQG preserves this symmetry by requiring that the physical states remain invariant under the generators of diffeomorphisms.
 The interpretation of this condition is well understood for purely spatial diffemorphisms.
 However, the understanding of diffeomorphisms involving time (the Hamiltonian constraint) is more subtle because it is related to dynamics and the so-called problem of time in general relativity.
 A generally accepted calculational framework to account for this constraint is yet to be found.

-background independent.
+Whether or not Lorentz invariance is broken in the low-energy limit of LQG, the theory is formally background independent.
 The equations of LQG are not embedded in, or presuppose, space and time, except for its invariant topology.
 Instead, they are expected to give rise to space and time at distances which are large compared to the Planck length.
 At present, it remains unproven that LQG's description of spacetime at the Planckian scale has the right continuum limit, described by general relativity with possible quantum corrections.

 Problems

 As of December 2005, there is not a single experiment which verifies or refutes any aspect of LQG.
 This problem plagues most current theories of quantum gravity.
 LQG is affected especially, because it applies on a small scale to the weakest forces in nature.
 There is no work around for this problem, as it is the biggest problem any scientific theory can have; theory without experiment is just faith.
-The second problem is that a crucial free parameter in the theory known as the
+The second problem is that a crucial free parameter in the theory known as the Immirzi parameter can only be computed by demanding agreement with Bekenstein and Hawking's calculation of the black hole entropy.
+Loop quantum gravity predicts that the entropy of a black hole is proportional to the area of the event horizon, but does not obtain the Bekenstein-Hawking formula S = A/4 unless the Immirzi parameter is chosen to give this value.

+Finally, LQG has gained limited support in the physics community, perhaps because of its limited scope.
+So far, it seeks to describe a quantum theory including gravity and more or less arbitrary other forces and forms of matter.
 String theory and M-theory are more ambitious, since they seek a more or less unique theory which predicts not only the behavior of gravity but also the detailed behavior of elementary particles and the forces besides gravity.
 While they have not succeeded in doing so yet, the general feeling is that these competing theories are more potent.
 Loop theorists disagree, because they believe that we need a proper theory of quantum gravity as a prerequisite for any theory of everything.
 Only time and experimentation can decide the matter.

 Bibliography